 The Sony XH95 (KD-55XH9505) is the Japanese brand’s flagship 55-inch 4K Full Array LED for 2020.

-Sony has gone down the minimalist route for its 2020 TVs, its One Slate aesthetic intends for the TV to ‘disappear’ into a living room.
-It looks slick when viewed head-on, the materials used give the XH95 a premium feel.
+Sony’s 2020 TV range is very minimalist in look, with its One Slate aesthetic intended for the TV to ‘disappear’ into a living room.
+It looks slick when viewed head-on, and the materials used assert the premium feel that a TV that costs this much should.

 The XH95 can be set up in three configurations.
-One option is wall-mounting and you’ll need Sony’s SU-WL850/SU-WL480 wall brackets, which are sold separately.
-The other two see the feet placed in central or wide positions.
-This is useful in that not everyone has a stand or rack wide enough to accommodate a set with feet towards the end.
+Option a is to wall-mount and you’ll need Sony’s SU-WL850/SU-WL480 wall brackets (sold separately).
+Option b and c concern placement of the feet, which can be placed in narrow or wide positions.
+This becomes useful for racks/stands that may not be wide enough to accommodate a set with feet at the end.

-Assembly is initially confusing given the two configurations, but once the pieces have been screwed together it’s fairly straightforward – slot the feet into the bottom of the TV and you’re done.
+Given there are two paths to go down, assembly can initially confuse but once figured out it’s straightforward – slot the feet into the bottom of the TV and you’re done.

-The TV bulks out at its rear (it weighs 18.1kg) to fit in the XH95’s local dimming system.
+The TV bulks out at its rear (1448 x 833 x 70mm, whd, without stand) to fit in the XH95’s local dimming system, and it weighs 18.1kg, which is less than comparable Samsung QLEDs.
 The connections are side-facing, and the TV has a cable cutter feature with a Velcro holder to keep cables in place.
 That only seems to be a benefit when the feet are placed out wide, though.

 The XH95 is issued with a very good remote.
 It exudes a minimalist feel with its (presumably) aluminium finish and features backlit buttons so you can see what you’re pressing in the dark.
 It also comes with quick access buttons for Google Play and Netflix.